The HACCP system - When should a HACCP system be reviewed?

 Every food business needs a safety plan with proper control measures to produce safe food products.
 The HACCP program is considered one of the standard plans in the food chain and has been adopted by different countries and organizations worldwide for educational programs on food safety.
 Several HACCP-based food safety plans are present in the food industry.

-HACCP ensures that a food business does not have unsafe operating conditions that will affect the production of wholesome foods on a continuous basis.
+HACCP ensures that a food business does not have unsafe operating conditions that will continuously affect the production of wholesome foods.
 It aims to create conducive and sanitary conditions for food production.

 Below is an example HACCP plan to help you visualize what it would look like and how can our team at FoodDocs help you:

 The likelihood of causing any severe illness or a foodborne outbreak is low with a comprehensive HACCP plan.
-With a working HACCP plan, less end-product testing and post-analyses would be required for the purposes of product safety, and wholesome foods would be ensured.
+With a working HACCP plan, less end-product testing and post-analyses would be required for product safety and wholesome foods would be ensured.